MCR-VQGAN: A Scalable and Cost-Effective Tau PET Synthesis Approach for Alzheimer's Disease Imaging: Discussion

-As shown in Table~\ref{tab:cog_comparison} and Fig.~\ref{fig:group_comp}, our analysis of MCR-VQGAN's synthesis performance across different cognitive states revealed a key challenge: the model's fidelity systematically decreased with increasing disease severity.
-This pattern can be explained by two factors.
-First, as shown in Table~\ref{tab:dataset_distribution}, the significant class imbalance in the training dataset, particularly the limited number of AD cases, likely constrained the model’s ability to generalize to advanced pathological states.
-Second, the inherent difficulty of the synthesis task increases with disease progression.
+As shown in Table~\ref{tab:cog_comparison} and Fig.~\ref{fig:group_comp}, our analysis of MCR-VQGAN's synthesis performance across different cognitive states revealed a critical observation.
+The fidelity of image synthesis decreased systematically as disease severity increased.
+This trend can be attributed to the clinical complexity of advanced AD.
 As AD progresses, the relationship between brain structure assessed through MRI and tau pathology visualized by PET becomes increasingly complex, unpredictable, and less spatially correlated due to severe atrophy and heterogeneous tau deposition patterns~\cite{jeon2019topographical,lu2023heterogeneity,rauchmann2025multimodal}.
-We anticipate that performance will improve as the dataset expands and achieve a more balanced representation across cognitive states.
+Additionally, the limited number of AD cases in the training set (n=9) likely hindered the model's ability to generalize to late-stage pathology.
+Expanding the cohort to include more advanced AD cases will be essential for improving the model's diagnostic reach.

 The clinical utility of the synthetic images was evaluated in a downstream classification task to assess the preservation of pathological features.
 As summarized in Table~\ref{table_3}, the primary finding was that a classifier trained on real images achieved comparable performance when tested on both real (63.64\%) and synthetic (65.91\%) tau PET images.
-This indicates that the MCR-VQGAN synthesis successfully preserves essential diagnostic features.
-Although the absolute classification accuracy is modest, our intent was to test for diagnostic information preservation, not deployability.
-The similar performance between real and synthetic tau PET confirms MCR-VQGAN retains AD-relevant discriminative features relevant for AD.
+This suggests that the MCR-VQGAN synthesis preserves essential diagnostic features.
+Although the absolute classification accuracy is modest, our intent was to test for diagnostic information preservation rather than deployability.
+The comparable performance between real and synthetic tau PET indicates that MCR-VQGAN retains AD-relevant discriminative features.